The Present & Imperfect Progressive

 common.

-Ayer estuvimos practicando hasta las tres.
+Ayer estuvimos practicando hasta que ella vino.

-We were practicing yesterday until three.
+We were practicing yesterday until she came.

 Estuve